adi230306/Capstone_project_MAT496/README.md

 I plan to execute these steps to complete my project.

-- [TODO] Step 1 involves blah blah
+- [TODO] Step 1 involves setting up the project structure and defining the state schema
-- [TODO] Step 2 involves blah blah
+- [TODO] Step 2 involves implementing the search node with web search tool integration
-- [TODO] Step 3 involves blah blah
+- [TODO] Step 3 involves building the retrieval and parsing node for content extraction
-- ...
+- [TODO] Step 4 involves creating the research agent node with multi-perspective analysis
+- [TODO] Step 5 involves implementing the outline generation node with structured output
+- [TODO] Step 6 involves building the drafting node for section-wise content creation
+- [TODO] Step 7 involves creating the synthesis node for coherent article assembly
+- [TODO] Step 8 involves adding the refinement node for quality assurance
+- [TODO] Step 9 involves testing the complete workflow with various topics
-- [TODO] Step n involves blah blah
+- [TODO] Step 10 involves documentation and final project submission

 ## Conclusion: